sftpplus/sftpplus-docs/doc_source/standards/cryptography.rst

 deployments and does not contain ciphers which are considered weak.

-SFTPPlus uses the OpenSSL library provided by the operating system, with some exceptions, most notably Windows and generic Linux.
+SFTPPlus uses the OpenSSL library provided by the operating system, with some exceptions, most notably Windows, macOS, AIX, and generic Linux.
 The OpenSSL version included in your operating system might not provide all the ciphers which are required by older SSL/TLS versions of the standard.
 This is valid especially for cryptographic methods which in recent years were